herpiko/sawtooth-evote/README.md

 }
 ```

-You can check the bathes on local vote ledger.
+You can check the batches on local vote ledgers.

 ## Counting and Recap